mciach/HGTin44EDF/README.md

 ```

 3. Use the Jupyter Notebook 4.
 "Alignment processing" to process the alignments.
+The notebook requires functions from the supplied file `hgt_algorithms.py`, which needs to be placed in the same directory as the notebook.
 The applied filters are very simple, so the filtering is very basic and retains more information than e.g. TrimAL, which tends to cut out more columns (at least from our experience):
     1. Remove constant columns (in order to speed up computations).
     This step also removes columns which have only a single type of amino acid and some gaps (i.e. gaps are ignored when deciding whether a column is constant).